Skip to content

 László Krasznahorkai and the Translators Behind His Nobel Moment

-AI-generated black-and-white line illustration of László Krasznahorkai, created in the minimalist Japanese-inspired style of In Other Worlds.
+Minimalist black-and-white line illustration of László Krasznahorkai, created for In Other Worlds.

 When the Swedish Academy announced that László Krasznahorkai had been awarded the 2025 Nobel Prize in Literature, it felt like…